 The decision to begin counseling is an important one.
-Counseling is not a “quick fix” cure to your problems.
-The counselor is there to help you explore your feelings, thoughts and concerns, to examine your options, and to assist you in achieving the goals you have set.
-Counselors are trained to be sensitive to and respectful of individual differences.
+Counseling is not a “quick fix” cure to one’s problems.
+The counselor is there to help students explore feelings, thoughts and concerns, to examine options, and to assist in achieving desired goals.
+Services are offered free of charge to all full-time students, and counselors are trained to be sensitive to and respectful of individual differences.

-The first counseling session is called an Intake and is designed to obtain relevant background information and family history, and to identify the specific concerns that led you to seek counseling.
-At the conclusion of the Intake, the counselor will discuss appropriate resources and any other recommendations for assisting you in resolving your concerns.
+The first counseling session is designed to obtain relevant background information and family history, and to identify the specific concerns that led a student to seek counseling.
+At the conclusion of the session, the counselor will discuss appropriate resources and recommendations to assist in resolving concerns.

 CONCERNS COLLEGE STUDENTS CONFRONT